Gaius-Augustus/BRAKER/docs/long_reads/long_read_protocol.md

 # Long-Read Integration Using BRAKER, GeneMarkS-T and TSEBRA

+> :warning: Parts of this protocol are outdated (in particular, the cupcake part).
+We will likely not update this protocol.

 ## Introduction

 The following instructions are a prelimary protocol for producing a BRAKER<sup name="a1">[1](#ref1)</sup><sup name="a2">[2](#ref2)</sup><sup name="a3">[3](#ref3)</sup> gene set that integrates extrinsic evidence from <ins>long-read RNA-Seq</ins> (PacBio ccs), short-read RNA-seq (Illumina) and a large database of protein sequences (e.g. OrthoDB <sup name="a9">[9](#ref9)</sup> clade) into a single prediction.

 > :warning: This protocol was developed for presentation of intermediate results at **The Plant and Animal Genome Conference XXIX** (2022) in San Diego.
 Significant changes are expected prior publication in a peer reviewed scientific journal.
-For preliminary accuracy results, see https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/slides/slides_PAG2022.pdf (will be made available after January 9th 2022).
+For preliminary accuracy results, see https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/slides/slides_PAG2022.pdf.

 ## Installation